 Nuts, seeds, and nut butters

-Tips to increase calories and protein
+Tips to get more calories and protein

 - Eat several small snacks throughout the day, rather than 3 large meals.

 - Eat your favorite foods at any time of the day.
 For instance, eat breakfast foods for dinner if they appeal to you.

 - Eat every few hours.
 Don’t wait until you feel hungry.

 - Eat your biggest meal when you feel hungriest.
 For example, if you are most hungry in the morning, make breakfast your biggest meal.

 - Try to eat high-calorie, high-protein foods at each meal and snack.

 - Exercise lightly or take a walk before meals to increase your appetite.

 - Drink high-calorie, high-protein beverages like milk shakes and canned liquid supplements.